-- KEY FINDINGS: • Proline (5.7 fl oz/ac) and Priaxor (4 or 6 fl oz/ac) showed excellent efficacy against Ascochyta blight on chickp eas. - Priaxor performed similarly when applied at 4 fl oz/ac and 6 fl oz/ac. • Rotational strategies with Proline and Priaxor performed equivalently as sequential applications of Proline.
-Omega (flugzingm) Brave Ten (difenseenazele + chlorathalanil) and Vertican (ponthion/rad) showed officaev as ainct
+KEY FINDINGS:

-Omega (fluazinam), Bravo Top (difenoconazole + chlorothalonil), and Vertisan (penthiopyrad) showed efficacy against Ascochyta blight on chickpeas.
+- Priaxor (fluxapyroxad + pyraclostrobin) showed excellent efficacy against Ascochyta blight on chickpeas. - Priaxor performed similarly when applied at 4 fl oz/ac and 6 fl oz/ac. - Rotational strategies with Proline and Priaxor performed equivalently as sequential applications of Proline. - Omega (fluazinam), Bravo Top (difenoconazole + chlorothalonil), and Vertisan (penthiopyrad) showed efficacy against Ascochyta blight on chickpeas.
 Additional testing is needed to optimize the use of these products in a fungicide resistance management program.
 For Bravo Top and Vertisan, additional testing is needed confirm that their efficacy is equivalent to Proline and Priaxor, respectively, which they would replace in a fungicide resistance management program.